Grants Hub

 Latest News

-2026 State & Territory Landcare Awards
+State and Territory Landcare Awards 2026

 The 2026 State and Territory Landcare Awards stand as a prestigious biennial national Landcare Awards program.
-The Landcare Awards honour individuals, groups and organisations that are making outstanding contributions to caring for the environment in their local communities for the benefit of all Australians today, and for generations to come.
+The Landcare Awards honour individuals, groups and organisations that are making outstanding contributions to sustainable agriculture and environmental conservation in their local communities for the benefit of all Australians today, and for generations to come.

 Our members often say that when you become part of Landcare, you’re not just joining a group, you’re becoming part of a family.
 The concept is so compatible with Australian culture it’s hard not to get involved!
 By becoming a TRLA member, you’ll be supporting our work, learning new skills, becoming part of the solution, and helping to make a difference for the future.